codyngpriest/alx-higher_level_programming/0x00-python-hello_world/README.md

 2. Hello, print
 This is a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 It uses the print function.

+3. Print integer
+Completes the source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.